galkan/flashlight/README.md

 </p>

-Content of log file is like command line output:
+Content of the log file is like command line output:
 <p>
 <center><a href="http://www.siberportal.org/wp-content/uploads/2015/08/flashlight-automated-information-gathering-tool-for-penetration-testers-04.jpg"><img  src="http://www.siberportal.org/wp-content/uploads/2015/08/flashlight-automated-information-gathering-tool-for-penetration-testers-04.jpg" style="width: 50%;" /></a></center>
 </p>

-During standard passive scanning Broadcast ackets and direct packets to scanning machines are captured.
-Beside this,by using “-mim/-m” parameter, Arp Spoof and MITM attack can be performed.
+During standard passive scanning Broadcast packets and direct packets to scan machines are captured.
+Beside this, by using “-mim/-m” parameter, Arp Spoof and MITM attack can be performed.

 ```